nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ![FilterStep1](images/FilterStep1.png)

+   *Figure 19: Object Diagram of the project 'Taskmania'*

 Step 2.
 The user executes `filtert ta/T-Fang` command to find all tasks that have assignee whose Github username is "T-Fang". the command is eventually passed to `TaskFilterCommandParser` and the parser will identify the type of the filtering condition using the prefix entered and create the corresponding task predicate.
 In this case, `ta/` indicates that a predicate that filter tasks by their assignees' Github usernames should be created.
 Then when the `TaskFilterCommand` return by the parser is executed by the `LogicManager`, the `TaskFilterCommand` will get the current project ("Taskmania") from the `Model` and update the `taskFilter` predicate inside the "Taskmania" project.
 Therefore, the filtered task list of "Taskmania" will only contain `task1` and `task2`.

 ![FilterSequenceDiagram](images/FilterSequenceDiagram.png)

+   *Figure 20: Sequence Diagram of the 'filter ta/T-Fang' command*

 <div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `TaskFilterCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
 </div>